monacoremo/postgrest-sessions-example/README.md

 The key file in this example is [app.sql.md](app.sql.md), which is a literate SQL file (like [literal Haskell](https://wiki.haskell.org/Literate_programming) files).
 As a Markdown file, it explains how to set up an application with sessions.
-At the same time, its also a full SQL script that defines the application when you filter for the SQL code blocks.
+At the same time, it's also a full SQL script that defines the application when you filter for the SQL code blocks.

 You can get the filtered SQL script by running